 The public may visit the Baker Observatory during public viewing events that are conducted by the PAMS Department.
 It's free and families are welcome.
 Carpooling is encouraged due to limited parking area.

-Please join us at our newly updated facility, and take this opportunity to use our new telescope.
+Please join us at our newly updated facility, and take this opportunity to use our new telescopes.

-For the SPRING 2018 semester: Date and time to be announced.
+For the FALL 2020 semester: The date and time are to be announced.

 Directions to the Baker Observatory

 The Baker Observatory is located in Webster County approximately 10 miles northwest of Marshfield, off Missouri Highway 38, at 1766 Old Hillcrest Road.
 A traffic attendant will be stationed at the intersection with Rose Bush Drive to direct parking.
 PARK FACING LEFT (SOUTH) IN THE PARKING LOT.
 TURN OFF YOUR HEADLIGHTS IMMEDIATELY AFTER PARKING.

 NOTE: To help us keep the site dark for better viewing, please bring a red flashlight to see your way around the Observatory entrance and grounds.
 Red tape or cellophane over a regular flashlight is okay.
 Wear sturdy, casual shoes or boots and dress for the weather.